 And before I forget … a little starter list (in no particular order) for some of the areas worth considering if improved accessibility in the home is on your mind:-

-- grab bars in bathroom (shower/tub, beside toilet, etc)
+- grab bars in a bathroom (shower/tub, beside toilet, etc)

 - bath seats and benches